Enhance your guide with audio

 As you start thinking about how interesting and insightful audio can enhance your visitors’ experience, use the following questions to spark ideas.

-• How might your audio support the themes in your current or upcoming exhibitions, installation, gallery hang, collection works on view, or high season?
+• How can your audio support the themes in your current or upcoming exhibitions, installations, gallery hangs, collection works on view, or high season?

-• While mapping your visitor journey, consider the items or artworks you are spotlighting.
-How might you gather a diversity of voices and stories about those items (e.g., curatorial, conservation, preservation, community, interesting storytellers or subjects, artists reflecting on other artists' works)?
+• While mapping your visitor journey, consider the items or artworks you're spotlighting.
+How can you gather diverse voices and stories about those items (e.g., curatorial, conservation, preservation, community, interesting storytellers or subjects, artists reflecting on other artists' works)?

 • What audio do you already have available in your archive or past projects that might be useful for new or repeat visitors?

-• Why have they come, and what do they want to know or learn?
+• Why have your visitors come, and what do they want to know or learn?

-• Who would they like to hear from?
+• Who would your visitors like to hear from?

 • Do you want to focus on developing content for specific audiences or use cases (e.g., families, multilingual visitors, accessibility)?

-• Where are they listening?
+• Where are your visitors listening?
 What is the environment like?

-• Are they standing or walking while using the guide?
+• Will people be standing or walking while using the guide?

-• Can they clearly view the object while engaging with the audio?
+• Can visitors clearly view the object while engaging with the audio?

 • How many pieces of audio make for a realistic, satisfying, and successful visit?